 - How to clean up bad credit.

-While being a single parent comes with trials and struggles, single parenthood is no reason to believe that you cannot realize your dream of home ownership.
-Thanks to the internet as well as the government’s conceited efforts to ensure a large percentage of the populace has a roof over their heads, with some guidance, financial resources and a little support it is now significantly easier to get onto the property ladder.
+While being a single parent comes with trials and struggles, single parenthood is no reason to believe that you cannot realize your dream of homeownership.
+Thanks to the internet as well as the government’s concerted efforts to ensure a large percentage of the populace has a roof over their heads, with some guidance, financial resources and a little support it is now significantly easier to get onto the property ladder.

 Part 1: Weighing Your Options